Topaz712/fullstack-knowledge-base/Angular/Changing Pages with Routing/redirect-wildcard-routes.md

 To handle any unknown routes, we create a wildcard route using the _double asterik route_ `**` and specify that it redirects to the _not-found_ route

+- `redirectTo` is an alternative to component, Component loads the specific component and redirectTo redirects to another path

 - Now when a user enters an invalid URL or an unrecognized/nonexistant path, they will be automatically redirected to the _PageNotFoundComponent_ which displays the _"404 Not Found"_ message

 ## Remember the order of routes is important!
 Ensure that the wildcard route is the last one in our route configuration because our routes get passed from top to bottom, so if the generic route was at the beginning we would always get redirected